The Selection Process to Become a White House Fellow

-The Essay Questions: The five essays that applicants must write are generally viewed as both the most difficult and most important element of the written application.
-The five essays, each with specific word limits, are as follows:
+The Essay Questions: The six essays that applicants must write are generally viewed as both the most difficult and most important element of the written application.
+The six essays, each with specific word limits, are as follows:

 Most Significant Achievement ‒ Professional: Describe in 200 words or fewer what you consider to be your most significant professional contribution.

 Most Significant Achievement ‒ Community Service: Describe in 200 words or fewer what you consider to be your most significant voluntary contribution to your community.

 Lifetime Goals: Describe in 300 words or fewer your life's ambition, what you hope to accomplish or achieve in your lifetime, and what position you hope to attain.

 Memorandum for the President: Write a memorandum for the President making a specific policy proposal.
 Explain why you think it is important, what issues it raises, and why you think the President should support your proposal.
 Please limit your memo to 500 words.

 Motivation for Becoming a White House Fellow: Describe your motivation for applying to the White House Fellows program, what you consider to be your major strengths and qualifications for the program, and what benefits you feel are likely to result for society from your participation.
 Please limit your narrative to 300 words.

 The on-line application will allow you to revise and save your work in draft form until you are ready to submit your final application prior to the deadline in January.
 We recommend that you polish and proof your essays carefully.
 During the selection process your essays will be studied closely.
 We urge you to make the most cogent and compelling arguments possible, and ensure your application is free of any typos or misspellings.